How to Navigate Spain's TIE Appointment Crisis in 2026 Without Paying a Bot Operator

 Once you have a slot, do not waste it by arriving with incomplete documents:

-Missing any of these results in a wasted appointment and returning to the back of the queue.
+Missing a required item can result in a wasted appointment and another trip to the back of the queue.

 Who This Is For